 Deactivate User for Manual Approval – Here, the user account stays deactivated after he/she submits a form.
 The admin has to manually activate the account from the User Manager page of the site dashboard.
 Till this manual approval from the admin, the user account stays deactivated.

-Send Verification Mail – Here, once a user successfully submits a registration form, he/she will receive an email with an account verification link.
-Clicking the link will activate his/her account.
+Send Verification Mail – Here, once a user successfully submits a registration form, he/she will receive a WordPress account activation email with an account verification link.
+Clicking the link on this WordPress account activation email will activate his/her account.
 The admin can also manually approve unverified accounts.

 Note that if you are using paid registrations, the user will be auto-activated upon successful payment.